An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: Introduction

+Each coordinate system has its own advantages and drawbacks and thus the choice among them is not always an obvious one \cite{griffies2000developments}.
+For example, while $z$-models have straightforward discretization, the inclusion of bottom topography leads to complications.
+On the other hand, $\sigma$-models naturally include the bottom, but suffer from spurious numerical behavior of terms like the horizontal pressure gradient.
+Lastly, $\rho$-models are quite good at capturing neutral directions in stratified regions (unlike $z/\sigma$ models), but are not suitable for non-stratified dynamics and in many cases the layers tend to vanish and/or become unstable.

-Each one of the GVC's has its own corresponding advantages and drawbacks and thus the choice among them is not always an obvious one.
-This led to the introduction of a hybrid $\rho$/$z$-model by Bleck \cite{bleck2002oceanic}, in which a remeshing technique on the fixed $z$-grid is performed when a layer's thickness approaches zero and consequently the layers are redefined.
-This Vertically Lagrangian-Remap (VLR) technique has been used with success in the HYCOM \cite{chassignet2007hycom} model, and has been incorporated in the MOM6 \cite{adcroft2019gfdl} and POM \cite{ezer2004generalized} ocean models (originally using $z$ and $\sigma$ coordinates respectively \cite{pacanowski1991gfdl,blumberg1987description}).
+This led to the introduction of a hybrid $\rho$/$z$-model by Bleck \cite{bleck2002oceanic}, in which the vertical coordinate dynamically transitions between isopycnic and fixed-depth coordinates in order to prevent layer collapse and maintain adequate vertical resolution.
+This Vertically Lagrangian-Remap (VLR) technique has been used with success in the HYCOM \cite{chassignet2007hycom} model, and has also been incorporated in the MOM6 \cite{adcroft2019gfdl} model.

+In order to facilitate the design of such schemes, the framework of Generalized Vertical Coordinates (GVC) is employed, where the physical vertical coordinate $z$ is represented through a mapping with a parametric coordinate $\xi$ (in the present notation).
+Within this framework, the layers are defined by the iso-$\xi$ surfaces, and the choice of the mapping determines the vertical structure and thickness distribution of the layers.
+In particular, different choices recover different coordinate systems, such as $z$, $\sigma$, $\rho$, or hybrid coordinates.

-The versatility of such GVC approaches gives rise to a large number of ocean models with vertical coordinates that are designed within the Arbitrary Lagrangian Eulerian (ALE) framework.
+The versatility of such GVC approaches gives rise to a large number of ocean models with vertical coordinates that are designed within the Arbitrary Lagrangian-Eulerian (ALE) framework.
 For an extensive review of recent developments in VLR/ALE schemes in ocean models, the reader is referred to \cite{griffies2020primer}.
 One of the basic advantages of this ALE framework is the flexibility it gives to exploit the vertical mesh movement to achieve specific requirements.
-For example in \cite{leclair2011z} and \cite{petersen2015evaluation}, vertical ALE coordinates were added to NEMO and MPAS respectively to reduce SDM through a superposition of imposed motions (barotropic, high/low frequency baroclinic modes, additional smoothing terms e.t.c.).
+For example, in \cite{leclair2011z} and \cite{petersen2015evaluation}, vertical ALE coordinates were added to NEMO and MPAS respectively to reduce SDM through a superposition of imposed motions (barotropic, high/low frequency baroclinic modes, additional smoothing terms etc.).
 Similar approaches appear also in \cite{burchard2004non,burchard2008comparative,hofmeister2010non}.